-Additionally, the increase in the number of new alcohol beverage producers also influences the timely processing of label and formula applications.
-New producers often require extensive assistance during the label approval process and frequently submit applications that require correction, both of which add to processing times.
-In FY 2015, approximately 40 percent of label and formula applications were submitted incomplete or with errors.
-Given these error rates and the resulting reprocessing of submissions, TTB processed nearly 240,000 label and nearly 18,000 formula applications in FY 2015.
-As non-compliant applications are essentially doubling processing workloads, TTB will use the findings of its FY 2015 analyses related to reasons that applications are returned to industry for correction to implement system-based compliance checks and provide targeted online guidance over the next several years to increase the compliance of initial label and formula applications.
+Additionally, industry members often require extensive assistance during the label approval process and frequently submit applications that require correction, both of which add to processing times.
+In FY 2016, approximately 40 percent of label and formula applications were submitted incomplete or with errors.
+Given these error rates and the resulting reprocessing of submissions, TTB processed more than 250,000 label and more than 25,000 formula applications in FY 2016, compounding processing delays.